-When rank makes a part of any word of command, by ranks, or (as in ranks by three's or two's) it means that each rank separately should perform the same thing; but when the command by squadron, half squadron, division, or sub-division, is given, it implies always that the rear rank, which is at close order, should accompany and cover the front rank in all wheelings, inclinings, and movements of the body.
+When rank makes a part of any word of command commands by (as in ranks by three's or two's) it means that each ranks, or by divisions. rank feparately should perform the same thing; but when the command by fquadron, half fquadron, division, or fub-division is given, it implies always that the rear rank, which is at close order, should accompany and cover the front rank in all wheelings, inclinings, and movements of the body.

-After the chief commander has announced the orders, and particularly the words of execution, as tition of MARCH!
-FORM!
-HALT! &c. the repetition of them commands by every other individual concerned, must not be most essenstrictly successive, but as much as can be in a volley, to beget that precision of movement, which, in manœuvre, is indispensible; and the larger the body, the more essentially does this circumstance operate.
+Quick repetition of commands most effential.
+After the chief commander has announced the orders, and particularly the words of execution, as March!
+Form!
+Halt! &c. the repetition of them by every other individual concerned, must not be strictly successive, but as much as can be in a volley, to beget that precision of movement, which in maneuvre is indispensible; and the larger the body, the more essentially does this circumstance operate.